bahrmichael/bahrmichael.github.io/_posts/2020-09-01-multiple-frontends.md

 ...

-// bahr.dev is already in use, so will start at the subdomain picture.bahr.dev const apexDomain = 'bahr.dev';
+// bahr.dev is already in use, so we'll start
+// at the subdomain picture.bahr.dev
+const apexDomain = 'bahr.dev';
 const domain = `picture.${apexDomain}`;